mui/mui-x/docs/data/data-grid/virtualization/virtualization.md

----
-title: Data Grid - Virtualization
----

-# Data grid - Virtualization
+# Data Grid - Virtualization

 <p class="description">The grid is high performing thanks to its rows and columns virtualization engine.</p>